-Kao Data develop and operate high-performance data centres for advanced computing.
-With hyper-scale-inspired facilities.
-It provides enterprise, cloud, HPC and AI customers with a world-class home for their computing storage.
+Kao Data develops and operates high-performance data centres for advanced computing.
+With hyper-scale-inspired facilities, Kao provides enterprise, cloud, HPC and AI customers with a world-class home for their computing storage.
 Each data centre is able to support up to 8.7MW of IT load and uses 100 per cent renewable energy in its data centre operations.

 In order to perform its role properly, a data centre needs a significant amount of real estate to house the large amounts of hardware.
 As data demand grows with technological advancement, as will the requirement of investment to facilitate its proper management.

 We face mounting economic, environmental and social problems if infrastructure fails to meet present and future demands.
 Fortunately, the political will is now in place and the opportunity to invest in innovative infrastructure to support a growing and vibrant economy.
 This in turn will help generate long-term, sustainable returns for investors and provide benefits to society and the environment.